 - Mince the rosemary and thyme really well.
 Since the butter will be divided into portions and used in small amounts, it's important not to have large pieces of fresh herbs.
 Rosemary especially can be overpowering if the pieces are too big.
 Strip both herbs off their stems and either discard the stems or save them for stock (that's a great tip!).
 The softer, fine stems of the fresh thyme can be used as-is, just mince them well, too.

 - Mash the roasted garlic well with the tines of a fork.
 Take a moment and really turn it into a paste.
 Roasted garlic is super soft to begin with, so it only takes a few seconds, but the more mashed the garlic is, the easier it is to incorporate it into the butter when it's whipped.

-- Add all ingredients to the bowl of an electric mixer, and whip it together on medium high for about two minutes.
+- Add all ingredients to the bowl of an electric mixer, and whip it together on medium-high for about 2 minutes.
 Use a rubber spatula to scrape down the sides of the bowl.